nelsonfigueroa/nelson.cloud/content/posts/2024-06-28-why-do-you-want-to-work-for-us.md

 I have run into this question many times as I've been applying to and interviewing with lots of companies.

 99% of the reason people want to work for a company is **because they need money**.
 That's it.
 They want to be able to pay off debt.
 They want to be able to pay their bills.
 They want to be able to pay rent or their mortgage.
-They want to be able provide for their family.
+They want to be able to provide for their family.
 They want to be able to afford a better life.
 And so on.

 Sure, the tech stack might be exciting.
 Or the product may be compelling.
 The work-life balance may be good.
 But I promise you that the biggest reason is still money.